 Cash flow can come from bond interest, interest from other types of investments, and of course, dividends.
-A dividend is the distribution of a company's earnings paid out to shareholders; it's often viewed by its dividend yield, a metric that measures a dividend as a percent of the current stock price.
-Many academic studies show that dividends make up large portions of long-term returns, and in many cases, dividend contributions surpass one-third of total returns.
+A dividend is that coveted distribution of a company's earnings paid out to shareholders, and investors often view it by its dividend yield, a metric that measures the dividend as a percent of the current stock price.
+Many academic studies show that dividends account for significant portions of long-term returns, with dividend contributions exceeding one-third of total returns in many cases.

-Based in Rockville, Federal Realty Investment Trust (FRT) is in the Finance sector, and so far this year, shares have seen a price change of -5.65%.
-The real estate investment trust is paying out a dividend of $1.02 per share at the moment, with a dividend yield of 3.33% compared to the REIT and Equity Trust - Retail industry's yield of 5.46% and the S&P 500's yield of 2%.
+Based in Hartford, The Hartford (HIG) is in the Finance sector, and so far this year, shares have seen a price change of 26.05%.
+Currently paying a dividend of $0.3 per share, the company has a dividend yield of 2.14%.
+In comparison, the Insurance - Multi line industry's yield is 2.3%, while the S&P 500's yield is 1.92%.

-Looking at dividend growth, the company's current annualized dividend of $4.08 is up 3% from last year.
-In the past five-year period, Federal Realty Investment Trust has increased its dividend 5 times on a year-over-year basis for an average annual increase of 5.76%.
+In terms of dividend growth, the company's current annualized dividend of $1.20 is up 9.1% from last year.
+Over the last 5 years, The Hartford has increased its dividend 5 times on a year-over-year basis for an average annual increase of 12.93%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Federal Realty Investment Trust's payout ratio is 66%, which means it paid out 66% of its trailing 12-month EPS as dividend.
+The Hartford's current payout ratio is 27%, meaning it paid out 27% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for FRT for this fiscal year.
-The Zacks Consensus Estimate for 2018 is $6.19 per share, representing a year-over-year earnings growth rate of 4.74%.
+HIG is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $5.11 per share, representing a year-over-year earnings growth rate of 18.01%.

 Investors like dividends for many reasons; they greatly improve stock investing profits, decrease overall portfolio risk, and carry tax advantages, among others.
 However, not all companies offer a quarterly payout.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-With that in mind, FRT is a compelling investment opportunity.
-Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that HIG is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report